Procedural parameter

 In computing, a procedural parameter is a parameter of a procedure that is itself a procedure.

-This concept is an extremely powerful and versatile programming tool, because it allows programmers to modify certain steps of a library procedure in arbitrarily complicated ways, without having to understand or modify the code of that procedure.
+This concept is an extremely powerful and versatile programming tool, as it allows programmers to modify certain steps of a library procedure in arbitrarily complicated ways, without having to understand or modify the code of such procedure.

 This tool is particularly effective and convenient in languages that support local function definitions, such as Pascal and the modern GNU dialect of C. It is even more so when function closures are available.
 The same functionality (and more) is provided by objects in object oriented programming languages, but at a significantly higher cost.

 Procedural parameters are somewhat related to the concepts of first-class function and anonymous function, but is distinct from them.
 These two concepts have more to do with how functions are defined, rather than how they are used.

 Basic concept

 In most languages that provide this feature, a procedural parameter f of a subroutine P can be called inside the body of P as if it were an ordinary procedure: